jgeumlek/WiimoteGlue/README.md

 * Add multi-threading for processing the input events.
 * Improve the accelerometer/infared/balance board processing
 * Add a "waggle button" that is triggered when the wiimote or nunchuk are shaken.
-* Add a mode for the balance board that modulates an axis or axes by walking in place.
+* Add a mode for the balance board that modulates an axis (or axes?) by walking in place.
 * Add commandline arguments for more options
 * Add in rumble support.
 * Allow buttons to be mapped to axes, and vice versa.